maahir-garg/GIC_Assignment/README.md

 - Minimum of 10 transactions required for anomaly detection
 - Supports both positive and negative transaction amounts
 - Auto-handles missing values and data type conversion
-- Built with Streamlit, Pandas, and Scikit-learn
+- Built with Streamlit and Pandas

 ## Performance Considerations
 - Optimized for datasets up to 100,000 rows